PANEL: Working across discipline and difference to address complex coastal issues

 Organizers

 Dr. Kristy Lewis is a biological oceanographer in the National Center for Integrated Coastal Research at the University of Central Florida.
 She uses geospatial and ecosystem modeling approaches to investigate how global change impacts marine food webs and the coastal communities who live there.
 Her lab approaches these climate-driven challenges through a transdisciplinary oceanography lens.
 By its very nature, transdisciplinary science focuses on ecosystem resilience and environmental justice collectively with Indigenous groups, governmental agencies, and other local community members.
 She works across discipline and difference with physical, chemical, and geological oceanographers as well as social scientists, hazard geographers, natural resource economists, and archaeologists to accelerate innovation to address our most pressing climate- and human-driven disturbances on our coasts.
 Using action science and the co-production of knowledge as a framework, she employs advanced modeling approaches, which integrate long-term ecological, remotely sensed, community-based participatory, economic, and environmental data.
-This combined approach allows me to act as a boundary spanner across disparate types of data and disciplines to address our most complex coastal challenges.
+This combined approach allows her to act as a boundary spanner across disparate types of data and disciplines to address our most complex coastal challenges.
 In all her research, she aims to understand the mechanisms behind changes seen in coastal systems, develop methodologies to advance scientific theory and adaptively manage ecosystems, and then ground the truth of those methods by validating them with local ecological knowledge and observations from field surveys and experiments.
 In every aspect of her research, she is driven by the following question: how can she create a culture of mentorship and inclusion to train a diverse cohort of researchers who have historically been underrepresented and excluded?

 Jenni Schmitt is the Watershed Monitoring Coordinator at the South Slough National Estuarine Research Reserve, on the southern Oregon coast.
 Her research interests include understanding wetland ecosystems with a focus on how climate change influences habitats and species.
 Jenni also organizes and chairs the Partnership for Coastal Watersheds, a community stakeholder group whose members are currently working together collaboratively to guide improved estuary management.